flashcarts/nds-index/index.md

 Each cart has been categorised by the manufacturer and any common kernels which it may use.

-This site is temporarily being hosted on flashcarts.deletecat.com.

 [Click here to go to the flashcard list](/card/).